blocky/attestation-service-examples/sports_data_from_sportradar/README.md

-# Getting Coin Prices From CoinGecko
+# Getting Sports Data from SportRadar

 This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a function call that fetches NBA game results from the SportRadar API